-The Core and Focus courses are aligned to the Western Australian Curriculum Year 9, adapted to meet the needs of the class.
+The Core and Focus courses are aligned to the Year 9 Mathematics curriculum, but the content is differentiated to meet the needs of the class.

 Year 9 Gifted and Talented program is conducted for students selected externally by the Gifted and Talented testing run by the Department of Education.
-Students complete a specialised program across all MESH subject areas
+Students complete a specialised program across all MESH subject areas.